-How to backup Office 365 mailbox if you have a vast number of emails from multiple accounts?
-There are many different backup solutions for Outlook on the market to help you with that.
+How to backup Office 365 emails if you have a vast number of emails from multiple accounts?
+Well, there are many different solutions for Outlook backup on the market to help you with that.
 But not all of them will fulfill your needs in security and functionality.

 As an award-winning cloud security provider, we recommend using professional Office 365 email backup tools to protect your data with minimum effort.
-A reliable third-party tool like Spinbackup is the best way to go if you need your emails backed up fast.
-Below we’ll tell you how to use Spinbackup to back up your emails in a few clicks.
+A reliable third-party backup tool is the only way to go if you need your emails backed up, restored, and protected.
+Below, we’ll tell you how to use Spinbackup to back up your emails in a few clicks.

 How to Backup Office 365 Mailbox in a Few Clicks

 To start, you need to sign up for a free trial to Office 365 backup and recovery.
 After you do that, all the existing data on your Office 365 will be synced with Spinbackup the next morning.
 The same happens with data of other users attached to your account.
 But before that, you need to customize which data will be backed up.
 The backup process itself is automated.

 1. Go to the Admin Panel.